alfredoggtz/poverty-unemployment-education/README.md

 mongo_database=pobreza
 ```

-The `database` and `mongo_database` fields can be changed to use a different database name.
 All pipeline scripts and the dashboard read from this file automatically.

 ### Execution Order